This page provides more details about appointments including how to book a routine appointment, such as arranging a

 - warfarin monitoring.

 HCA and routine appointments are usually for seven or 20 minutes.
 Please give sufficient information to our Patient Services Team members so you get the most appropriate time slot.

 Please note: you will need a double appointment for both a blood test and a blood pressure check.

 Surgery appointments beyond 6.30pm are available on a Monday evening.
 We do not offer a full range of services in these hours – these appointments are for routine issues only.

 St Mary’s Surgery is part of Cambridgeshire GP Network and offers additional access to GPs and clinicians through evening and weekend pre-bookable appointments.
-Find out more about extended access appointments.
+Find out more about Extended Access appointments on Monday and Thursday evenings and on Saturday mornings.

 Video consultation appointments